LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 printed for assertion failures and errors to help to debug failed unit tests.
 Same for the `subsumes(Expected, Result)` and `variant(Term1, Term2)` assertions.
-Note that this message is only printed when the test goal succeeds as its failure will prevent the assertion goal from being called.
+Note that this message is only printed when the test goal succeeds, as its failure will prevent the assertion goal from being called.
 This allows distinguishing between test goal failure and assertion failure.

 Note that the `all(Assertion)` outcome simplifies pinpointing which test goal solution failed the assertion.
 See also the section below on testing non-deterministic predicates.

-The `fail` and `false` outcomes are better reserved to cases where there is a single test goal.
+The `fail` and `false` outcomes are better reserved for cases where there is a single test goal.
 With multiple test goals, the test will succeed when *any* of those goals fail.

 Some tests may require individual condition, setup, or cleanup goals.
 In this case, the following alternative test dialect can be used: